 2. Cost of Fireplace Installation

 Take into account the cost of the fireplace, the cost of labor, the cost of any necessary permits, the cost of any necessary materials like venting, and the cost of any suits or surveys you may need for installation.
+If you are going to be adding something like fireplace tile as part of the design, you’ll want to factor this into your budget too.

 You also want to consider whether your home and existing heating systems can handle the additional load.
 Additionally, research your local building and safety codes to ascertain the requirements for adding a fireplace and to ensure that you are in compliance.